kinow/autosubmit/docs/source/tutorial.rst

 *proj_cxxx.conf* contains:
     - The project dependant experiment variables that Autosubmit will substitute in the scripts to be run.

+.. warning:: The ``proj_xxxx.conf`` has to be defined in INI style so it should has section headers.
+At least one.

 Example:
 ::

     vi <experiments_directory>/cxxx/conf/proj_cxxx.conf

-.. warning:: The ``proj_xxxx.conf`` has to be defined in INI style so it should has section headers.
-At least one like: [DEFAULT].

 .. code-block:: ini